worstestes/ArtDig/README.md

-# DigThis!
+# ArtDig!

-DigThis! is a simple app built with React Native (Expo) + Typescript used to view unique pieces of art from across the world
+ArtDig! is a simple app built with React Native (Expo) + Typescript used to view unique pieces of art from across the world

 ## Installation